CDCgov/prime-reportstream/prime-router/docs/proposals/0010-translations-and-schemas/0010-translations-and-schemas.md

-# Proposal to improve translations
+# A Translations does Everything a Schema can do

-## Goals & Background
+## Goals

 As the ReportStream project expands from COVID-19 reporting to general ELR reporting and other data flows, there is an opportunity to simplify the engineering and operation of the pipeline.
 In particular, this proposal aims to:
-1. To reduce onboarding costs by supporting more sender and receiver onboarding without code changes.
+1. To reduce on-boarding costs by supporting more sender and receiver on-boarding without code changes.
 2. To minimize test and development cost, remove some generalizations that have not been proven useful.
 3. To improve maintainability, use fewer but more consistently applied concepts.